jsplumb-toolkit-demonstrations/angular-database-visualizer/README.md

 ##### Undo/redo

-The controls component attaches an [Undo/redo manager](https://docs.jsplumbtoolkit.com/toolkit/current/articles/undo-redo) to the underlying Toolkit instance, to offer undo/redo support for node, group, port and edge additions and/or removals.
+The controls component uses various built in methods on the Toolkit to offer undo/redo support for node, group, port and edge additions and/or removals.

 [TOP](#top)